Dakarai Gwitira

-Dakari (born Dakarai Gwitira) also known as D.G., is a Zimbabwe-born music producer, audio engineer, and DJ.
-As of 2019, Dakari has already earned a number of hit records as a producer, writer, and engineer; most notably for G-Eazy.
+Dakarai Gwitira, known professionally as Dakari, is a Zimbabwe-born record producer, audio engineer, and DJ.
+He is best known for his work with American rapper G-Eazy, having contributed to each of his studio albums since When It's Dark Out (2015).

 Early life

 Dakari immigrated to the U.S., specifically Dallas, Texas, at age 12.
 Creating noise in every which way possible, absorbing as much as he could, Dakari took that passion and turned it into a career.
 Before becoming a world-class music-maker, Dakari grew up in Zimbabwe.
 “I was in to music but I never knew of it as a career path.
 My dad at the time lived here in the U.S. so he sent back a keyboard and I used to play on it.
-I couldn’t record on it because it wasn’t a sequence so I’d play a drum pattern and memorize it and be playing a beat in my head while I play a melody.
-I would pick it up and play with it for a month then I’d forget about it for a few months.
-Then I’d randomly come back to it and that’s how it always was.
+I couldn't record on it because it wasn't a sequence so I'd play a drum pattern and memorize it and be playing a beat in my head while I play a melody.
+I would pick it up and play with it for a month then I'd forget about it for a few months.
+Then I'd randomly come back to it and that's how it always was.
 That was music for me back then.
 Most Zimbabwean radio jams were sung in English, Dakari never understood the lyrics.
-It wasn't until he learned English later, that Dakari was be able to really take his overall musical understanding to the next level and earn the career success and recognition to match.
+It wasn't until he learned English later, that Dakari was able to really take his overall musical understanding to the next level and earn the career success and recognition to match.

 As he settled into heart of America's south during his formative teenaged years, Dakari became obsessed with the back catalogues of Pharrell Williams, Outkast, Missy Elliott, and the type of futurist hip-hop that remains just as innovative today as it did in the early 2000s.
 To Dakari, those names all championed their own 'sound'.
 To a kid raised in Zimbabwe now living in Texas, making a life and career as a musician was an alien concept reserved for well connected industry types living on the East or West coast.

 "I never thought of music as 'work' or something that people could make a living from."
 It wasn't until he witnessed Timbaland building hits on MTV's Making the Band that he really began to wrap his head around the possibility of making a career in music, pushing him towards a move to New York City.
 Ironically, his Making The Band-inspired drive proved prophetic.